-But the reward is well worth it.
+The reward is well worth it.
 You’ll be treated to a fantastic view over the Rockies, including Lake Minnewanka, Twojack Lake, Mount Norquay, Sulphur Mountain, Tunnel Mountain, Rundle Mountain, the Bow Valley and the town of Banff, of course.

 Just make sure you come prepared.
 When I attempted this mountain a few years ago, I did most things wrong.
 I’ll tell you all about it below, so you’ll know what NOT to do.
 Let’s dive in.

 Before I tell you all you need to know about hiking up this stunning mountain, here are some facts to know what mountain you’re about to take on.

 |938 meters (3,077 ft)